 Japanese Literature, emphasizing Enchi Fumiko's literary works, Japanese Language Instruction.

-Since 1983 Hiromi Kinjo has been teaching a variety of classes, from beginning to advanced, and conversational to business Japanese.
-Aside from teaching at LMU, she has been teaching at Santa Monica College, UCLA Extension, and LMU Extension.
-In 2011 Hiromi Kinjo was the recipient of the UCLA Extension Distinguished Instructors Award.
+Since 1983 Hiromi Kinjo has taught various classes, from beginning to advanced, and conversational to business Japanese.
+Aside from teaching at LMU and LMU Extension, she prior taught at Santa Monica College and UCLA Extension.
+In 2011, Hiromi Kinjo received the UCLA Extension Distinguished Instructors Award.

 Prof. Kinjo believes that learning a target language is ultimately a tool to develop more eﬀective and smooth relationships with people from diﬀerent countries.
 Her teaching style originates from her ﬁrm belief that it is not that without instructors, students can't learn, but without students, instructors can't teach.